ReCollecting

 RIFNET is a team of academic researchers, museum and heritage professionals interested in retelling the story of the Irish family.
 We aim to champion stories of Irish families that sit outside of what society perceives as the ‘traditional’ form.
 We recognise that the Irish family is (and has always been) diverse.
 Our network members have active interests in areas including stepfamilies and blended families; LGBTQ+ families; single-parent families; divorced – and widowed spouses; single persons; sibling networks; Travellers’ and their families; and religious families.

-We are interested in capturing the messy realities of Irish family life and we aim to create a more inclusive picture of what it means (and has always meant) to be part of “the family” in Ireland.
+We are interested in exploring how the objects and memorabilia that you and others may have in their possession can tell us interesting stories about families that may otherwise be lost or hidden from our history.
+Our work was funded by the Economic and Social Research Council and the Irish Research Council We are interested in capturing the messy realities of Irish family life and we aim to create a more inclusive picture of what it means (and has always meant) to be part of “the family” in Ireland.